mcdonnez/odo-enhanced/README.md

 ## Want to Collaborate?

 To collaborate feel free to fork the code.
-If you are new to github, checkout [Fork a Repo](https://help.github.com/articles/fork-a-repo/) to learn how to fork.
+If you are new to github, clone the repo above.

 Built by Zach McDonnell and Matt Bloomfield